suzie13/YOLO_detection_tracking_counting/README.md

 FUTURE SCOPE:
->The model can be trained for more images by changing the --limit to a greater number.
+>The model can be trained for more images by changing the --limit to a greater number for example 3000.
 >The algorithms YOLOv4 or YOLOv5 can be the alternative to be used for training.
 >Different weights can be checked to find the one giving better results and avoiding the overfitted or undertrained one.